 Our weekly Great Lakes Recovery Youth Services collaboration continues to have a deep impact on kids in addiction recovery.
 We have grown, harvested and prepared hundreds of pounds of fresh food on the GLRC campus with these students and helped them discover healthier ways of self-medicating with food.

-The momentum of this vital food movement is growing in Ishpeming and we are thrilled to share some exciting news: this winter we will begin plans for a 2-acre, inter-generational farm next to Ishpeming School and the Jasperlite Senior Housing.
+The momentum of this vital food movement is growing in Ishpeming and we are thrilled to share some exciting news: in 2021 we will begin plans for a 2-acre, inter-generational farm next to Ishpeming School and the Jasperlite Senior Housing.
 This site will be the foundation of an elevated and expanded Farm-to-School and Ag Tech program, in partnership with Ishpeming School District, MARESA, MiSTEM, NMU, GA HAAN and more.
 We are calling it, “Growing Future Farmers, Eaters, and Leaders”.

 Friends, there has never been a more important time to invest in our food system and our communities health.
 We invite you to join the movement, whether it is donating a Resiliency Garden Bed to a family in need, Sponsoring a Farm-to-School Class or investing in the plans of “Growing Future Farmers, Eaters, and Leaders” curriculum no gift is too small to make great change today.
 Thank you from the bottom of my heart for your continued support—it means the world to our kids and community.

 We are an educational farm located in Downtown Ishpeming that is dedicated to improving local access to fresh produce, building a healthy community, and promoting education on sustainable food systems.
 Partridge Creek Farm will collaborate to build a food system that is socially responsible while being environmentally and economically sustainable.